bartificer/programming-by-stealth/docs/pbs35.md

 As usual, I want to draw your attention to a few aspects of my solution.

-In the first test, it was important to check each link one by one to see whether or not an image was added after that link as appropriate.
-Some links should not have gotten an image added, some should.
+In the first test, it was important to check each link, one by one, to see whether or not an image was added after that link as appropriate.
+Some links should not have gotten an image added, while some should.
 To avoid code duplication, I created two arrays of strings, one with the IDs of the links that should have had an icon added, and one with those that shouldn’t.
 Then it’s a matter of looping over both arrays and making the appropriate check.

 Because the fixture was structured to have each link in its own list item, testing for the addition (or not) of images can be boiled down to counting the number of `img` tags within the `li` tag that contains the link (`a` tag) being tested.
-For links that should have an icon added we expect to find one image within the containing list item, and for links that shouldn’t have an icon added we expect to find no images within the containing list item.
+For links that should have an icon added, we expect to find one image within the containing list item, and for links that shouldn’t have an icon added, we expect to find no images within the containing list item.
 So, given the ID of the link, how do we find the number of images?

 This all comes down to remembering our jQuery from earlier in the series.
-Firstly, to get a jQuery object representing a link given it’s ID we call the `$` function with the ID pre-fixed with a `#` symbol as the only argument, so within my loops that’s simply:
+Firstly, to get a jQuery object representing a link given its ID, we call the `$` function with the ID prefixed with a `#` symbol as the only argument, so within my loops that’s simply:

 ```javascript
 var $a = $('#' + aId); // the link
 ```

 Once we have the link, we can get a jQuery object that represents the containing list item by simply calling `.parent()` on the jQuery object representing the link.
-In my loops that’s simply:
+In my loops, that’s simply:

 ```javascript
 var $li = $a.parent(); // the list item containing the link
 ```

 Now that we have an object representing the appropriate list item, we need to create a jQuery object that represents all the images within that list item that come directly after a link.
-We do this by using the two-argument form of the `$` function – the first argument will be the selector specifying what to search for, and the second argument will be a jQuery object describing the sub-set of the document to confine the search within.
+We do this by using the two-argument form of the `$` function – the first argument will be the selector specifying what to search for, and the second argument will be a jQuery object describing the subset of the document in which to confine the search.

 The second argument is the easy one – we want to confine our search within the list item, so simply `$li`.